Motteo1/alx-higher_level_programming/0x02-python-import_modules/README.md

 3. Prints the addition of all arguments (Sample usage: ./pythonscript 79 -3 10 8)
 4. Prints specific conmtent within the compiled module (curl -Lso "hidden_4.pyc" "https://github.com/holbertonschool/0x02.py/raw/master/hidden_4.pyc")
+5. Imports the variable a from the file variable_load_5.py and prints its value
+5. Imports the variable a from the file variable_load_5.py and prints its value
+5. Imports the variable a from the file variable_load_5.py and prints its value
+5. Imports the variable a from the file variable_load_5.py and prints its value
+5. Imports the variable a from the file variable_load_5.py and prints its value